neoforged/Documentation/docs/resources/server/recipes/index.md

 By default, Vanilla does not send any recipes to the [logical client][logicalside].
 Instead, the `RecipeDisplay` is synced when a recipe is unlocked in the recipe book, and the `RecipePropertySet` / `SelectableRecipe.SingleInputSet` for proper behavior during interactions.
 However, these use cases are limited in scope, especially when more data is needed from the recipe itself.
 In these instances, NeoForge provides a may to send the full recipes for a given `RecipeType` to the client.

 There are two events that must be listened to on the [game event bus][events]: `OnDatapackSyncEvent` and `RecipesReceivedEvent`.
 First, specify the `RecipeType`s to sync to the client by calling `OnDatapackSyncEvent#sendRecipes`.
 Then, the recipes can be accessed from the provided `RecipeMap` via `RecipesReceivedEvent#getRecipeMap`.
-Additionally, any recipes stored on the client should be cleared once the player logs out from the world via `ClientPlayerNetworkEvent.LoggingOut`
+Additionally, any recipes stored on the client should be cleared once the player logs out of the world via `ClientPlayerNetworkEvent.LoggingOut`.

 ```java
 // Assume we have some custom RecipeType<ExampleRecipe> EXAMPLE_RECIPE_TYPE